cypress-io/cypress-documentation/content/guides/dashboard/bitbucket-integration.md

 ## Uninstalling the Bitbucket integration

 You can remove this integration by visiting the **Integrations → Bitbucket** page of your organization.
 This will stop all status checks and PR comments from Cypress.

-## Feedback

-Have ideas for how we can improve our Bitbucket Integration?
-[Let us know!](https://portal.productboard.com/cypress-io/1-cypress-dashboard/c/49-bitbucket-integration?utm_medium=social&utm_source=portal_share)